firebitsbr/passive-network-mapping/README.md

 # passive-network-mapping
-Passively gathers IP and MAC addresses of devices on the network
+Python module to passively gathers IP and MAC addresses of devices on the network